 If you’re receiving premium-rate text messages, try texting STOP to the number.
 If this doesn’t work, you’ll have to contact your cell carrier who should be able to block the number.

 If your phone is sending the texts, you may be able to fix it by running a security app such as Bitdefender or McAfee to find and remove malware (on Android only; security apps for iOS don’t have this feature).
 Also, try deleting any third-party messaging apps and any other apps you installed just before the phone started sending the texts.

 2. Go through your apps list

 If there are any apps you don’t remember downloading, look them up online to see if any of them have been reviewed negatively for malware or other suspicious activity.
 In this case, the apps will have been compromised by a hacker who likely isn’t targeting you personally but is distributing malware with the aim of scraping as much data as possible.
-The BankBot malware, for instance, was a trojan that infected hundreds of Android apps to display a phishing screen to steal users’ banking credentials.
+The BankBot malware, for instance, is a trojan that has infected hundreds of Android apps to display a phishing screen to steal users’ banking credentials.

 “If it was a regular trojan [malware coded within another app] the user will not be able to attribute who was responsible for the attack,” says Chebyshev.
 “If it was commercial spyware, it’s sometimes possible to figure out the responsible person.”